IARCbioinfo/target-seq/README.md

 [target-seq_analysis.r](https://github.com/tdelhomme/target-seq/blob/master/bin/target-seq_analysis.r) filters the output of annovar on bad samples and positions, as well as on mutation not present in the two technical duplicates:

  * filtering on samples with at least one of the two libraries harboring an unexpected high number of mutations.
-This increases the probability to having an error present in the two libraries.
+This increases the probability to having an error present in the two libraries ([code](https://github.com/tdelhomme/target-seq/blob/master/bin/target-seq_analysis.r#L51-L59)).

  * filtering on positions with a high number of positive libraries that do not cluster in pairs.
-To extract these positions, we compute the probability of observing the particular number of paired positive libraries given the total number of positive libraries, just by chance.
+To extract these positions, we compute the probability of observing the particular number of paired positive libraries given the total number of positive libraries, just by chance ([code](https://github.com/tdelhomme/target-seq/blob/master/bin/target-seq_analysis.r#L44-L45)).

+  * filtering on variant that are found near an high allelic variant, to remove alignment artefacts ([code](https://github.com/tdelhomme/target-seq/blob/master/bin/target-seq_analysis.r#L67-L70)).

+  * filtering on mutations that are not present in both technical duplicate to remove library-preparation errors ([code](https://github.com/tdelhomme/target-seq/blob/master/bin/target-seq_analysis.r#L61-L65)).